Perspective | I played Trump in Clinton’s debate prep. Here’s what Biden can expect.

 You don’t need to watch dozens of hours of video to know that Trump’s focus is less like a laser and more like a disco ball.
 Debates, however, ostensibly have a topical structure.
 In a July interview, Tuesday’s moderator, Fox News host Chris Wallace, proved that he can handle Trump.
 But he will have his hands full trying to keep the president on the six topics announced in advance.
 In one remarkable answer to a question about Social Security reform during a 2016 Republican debate, Trump took a tortured detour that ended with North Korea’s military — in just 17 seconds.
 Biden cannot rely on Wallace to keep Trump engaged in a coherent conversation.
 He’ll have to find ways to prevent Trump from hijacking the proceedings to indulge one of his preferred rants.

 Biden has a few basic decisions to make about his approach.
 Some are obvious.
 Others, such as staying high vs. going low, trigger Talmudic-level disagreements.
 For instance, when Trump attacks Biden’s family as corrupt, of course no Democrat would argue that he should simply stand there and take it.
-Even Michelle Obama added this caveat to her famous admonition: “Going high does not mean puttingon a smile and saying nice things when confronted by viciousness and cruelty.” .
+Even Michelle Obama added this caveat to her famous admonition: “Going high does not mean putting on a smile and saying nice things when confronted by viciousness and cruelty.”
 But does Biden turn the question around toward Trump’s family?
 Ivanka Trump is the most obvious target, as a government employee who still has business interests in China.
 But attacking Trump’s eldest daughter is far more fraught than, say, going after his son Donald Jr. Identifying — let alone navigating — these lines on live TV is never simple.

 The best way to deal with Trump, though, won’t be to try to fact-check him in real time or to let lies and absurdities go in the hope that moderators — or viewers — catch them.
 There’s a third option: Preempt the president.
 Clearly and strongly preview for the 100 million people watching what will happen in the debate as soon it begins.
 Biden should say early on that we all know what’s coming.
 Not to remind voters.
 But to remind Trump, by speaking on behalf of the majority of the country, that everyone is on to him, in a reversal of Trump’s favorite “everyone is saying” paralipsis device: